Product Information and Frequently Asked Questions

 10. Is the AcrEase Finish Cut Mower safe?

 There are no voluntary safety standards that specifically cover pull behind wing mowers, but the safety standards for lawn and garden tractor mowers can be used.
-The AcrEase Finish Cut Mowers has passed the OPEI Lawn Mower Safety Test.
+The AcrEase Finish Cut Mowers have passed the OPEI Lawn Mower Safety Test.
 For added safety, an additional safety zone has been built into the mower both front and back so the mower blades are not next to the outer layer of metal.
 It is in this safety zone that the anti-scalp wheels are placed.
 The discharge chute is also fixed so it cannot be flipped up to create an unsafe condition.

 11. How available are parts for the AcrEase Finish Cut Mowers?